nitieaj/Bluetooth-Link-Analysis/README.md

 Confidentiality: Secure Protected Health Information (PHI) transmitted over the wireless link.

 ## Recommendations
-During normal transmission, device Bluetooth receiver sensitivity was normal, but some sensitivity drop contributed to a 36% drop in availability of the link.
+- During normal transmission, device Bluetooth receiver sensitivity was normal, but some sensitivity drop contributed to a 36% drop in availability of the link.
-The results show that capacity utilization is less than 50%.
+- The results show that capacity utilization is less than 50%.
-Average RxLev is about -70dBm.
+- Average RxLev is about -70dBm.
-The receiver experiences desensitization possibly due to hardware failure.
+- The receiver experiences desensitization possibly due to hardware failure.
-Currently the system availability can  only be guaranteed at 99.759% of the time.
+- Currently the system availability can  only be guaranteed at 99.759% of the time.
-Due to HIPAA confidentiality requirements, recommendation is to discontinue the transmission of personal health data (PHI) over the link that might violate HIPPA regulations.
+- Due to HIPAA confidentiality requirements, the recommendation is to discontinue the transmission of personal health data (PHI) over the link that might violate HIPPA regulations.